-If a student is not at school, they are not learning what is being taught.
+If a student is not present, engaged and participating in school, they are not learning what is being taught.
 Period.

-Last year more than 15% of our students in Sacramento City Unified School District missed more than 10% of the school year and were considered chronically absent!
+Last year nearly 7,000 students in Sacramento City Unified School District missed more than 10% of the school year and were considered chronically absent!